Help center · FAQ

 Hosts and families who want a polished, shareable invitation page with clear logistics—especially for Indian celebrations where tone, clarity, and respect for elders matter.

-With Invite Sutra, you can create digital invitations, share event details, collect RSVPs, manage guest responses, and receive wishes or gifts for weddings and other celebrations.
+With Invite Sutra, you can create digital invitations, share event details, collect RSVPs, manage guest responses, receive wishes, and optionally enable host-direct UPI gift support for weddings and other celebrations.

 Invite Sutra is ideal for weddings, but it can also be used for engagements, baby showers, housewarming events, anniversaries, poojas, and other family celebrations.